How to Type Spanish Accents and Letters

 - Scroll down to select "Spanish - ISO"

-- Note the keystrokes necessary to switch between languages OR Select "Show input menu in menu bar" to be able to click-select which keyboard you want to use.
+- Note the keystrokes necessary to switch between languages or select "Show input menu in menu bar" to be able to select which keyboard you want to use.

 Spanish-International Sort Keyboard Layout